-We recognize that that some children may:
+We recognise that that some children may:

-- > Not feel ready, or know how to tell someone that they are being abused, exploited or neglected - Not recognise their experiences as harmful - > Feel embarrassed, humiliated or threatened.
-This could be due to their vulnerability, disability, sexual orientation and/or language barriers

-None of this should stop you from having a 'professional curiosity' and speaking to the DSL if you have concerns about a child.
+- Not feel ready, or know how to tell someone that they are being abused, exploited or neglected - Not recognise their experiences as harmful - > Feel embarrassed, humiliated or threatened.
+This could be due to their vulnerability, disability, sexual orientation, language barriers or other protected behaviours such as ethnicity or religion None of this should stop you from having a 'professional curiosity' and speaking to the DSL if you have concerns about a child.